 The very notion of a Walmart in the Bay Area is intriguing.
 It’s a franchise I associate with the conservative heartland of America rather than the liberal Bay of San Francisco.
-The fact that there’s a Walmart in San Leandro/San Lorenzo lets you know they aren’t your stereotypical Bay Area communities yet.
+The fact that there’s a Walmart in San Leandro/San Lorenzo lets you know they aren’t your stereotypical Bay Area communities, yet.
 These are still meat and potatoes postwar working-class suburbs, but who knows for how much longer with the red-hot tech economy’s relentless march forward.

 Normally the merest hint of any kind of “greeter” waiting just inside a doorway to make obligatory eye and voice contact with me is an instant deal breaker.
-I’m certain that this was the biggest single obstacle keeping me out of Walmart for so long.
+I’m certain that this specter was the biggest single obstacle keeping me out of Walmart for so long.

 But this afternoon I was going in either way.
 There would never be a better time.
-Still, I waited out in the parking lot to let a family of five enter the store’s threshold first, and slipped in just behind them so that they would absorb the brunt of whatever glad-handing greeter happened to be skulking in the wings, waiting to take us by surprise as our eyes adjusted from outdoor to indoor light.
+Still, I waited out in the parking lot to let a family of five enter the store’s threshold first.
+I slipped in just behind them so that they would absorb the brunt of whatever glad-handing greeter happened to be in the wings, waiting to take us by surprise as our eyes adjusted from outdoor to indoor light.
 When those doors slid open, I was so caught up in the act of blending in that I forgot to notice if there even was a greeter.

-Once inside, I felt like Hunter S Thompson checking into his Vegas hotel, witnessing apocalyptic America in all its horror and glory unfolding before my eyes.
+Once inside, I felt a little like Hunter S Thompson checking into his Vegas hotel, witnessing apocalyptic America in all its guts and glory unfolding before my eyes.
 I was surprised at how everything appeared disheveled.
 Somehow I was expecting there to be a Midwestern orderliness to the place, but no. Large sections of shelves were bare.
 Others were in disarray.
 It looked like a store after a horde of panicked people rushed through to stock up on emergency provisions ahead of a hurricane warning, or like it had just been looted by the same horde after a hurricane evacuation shut the town down.

 Once my eyes adjusted, I began to notice the Ellis Island feel of the place.
 Everyone in the store seemed like an immigrant.
 There was a palpable energy, bustle, and optimistic chaos, the stuff that American progress is made of.

-The next thing that caught my eye was the novelty of seeing prices in pennies, bins of stuff under large signs that read .74 or .59, with no number to the left of the decimal point.
+The next thing that caught my eye was the novelty of seeing prices in pennies–bins of stuff under large signs that read .74 or .59, with no number to the left of the decimal point.
 It seemed like a typo or a trip back to the pre-inflationary 1970s.
 Seeing ¢ instead of $ in 2014 is a surreal visual, and totally worth the price of admission for just that alone.

-It’s true what they say about Walmart; it’s full of people in Rascals and mobility scooters of all kinds.
+It’s true what they say about Walmart; it is full of people in Rascals and mobility scooters of all kinds.
 In fact, there were tons of sick people up and down the aisles.
 It sounded like a TB ward in there.
 People hacked and sneezed in rapid, perpetual fire while they shopped, with no shame and no attempt whatsoever to cover up their mouths and noses as they handled the merchandise.
 It felt like the kind of place where you could easily walk out with a case of pinkeye and consider yourself lucky it wasn’t anything worse.

 I’d had quite enough, but it would have been like spending a week in Vegas and never pulling the handle on a slot machine to come out of that shopping mecca empty handed, so I kept sweeping through the aisles until hitting pay dirt in the form of pegboard hooks.